June 25, 2021

 One of the biggest barriers that supply chain professionals face is a lack of digital tools and support.
 As organizations start to see signs of growth and their levels of orders increase, managing the supply chain cycle for each buyer and seller can become time-consuming and overwhelming.
 That’s where digital tools come into play.
 With automation and AI capabilities, organizations can automate their most tedious and time-consuming tasks, giving them more time to focus on their business relationships.

 The right digital platform enables automation for the entire invoice process.
-With paperless order-to-pay solutions, you can digitize your accounts payable processes creating a more simplified experience that gets you paid faster.
-Tradeshift Pay’s automation grows alongside your needs, learning how you want to code and approve invoices.
+With ap automation, you can digitize your accounts payable processes creating a more simplified experience that gets you paid faster.
+Tradeshift Pay’s ap automation solution grows alongside your needs, learning how you want to code and approve invoices.
 This means that you can dial up or down your desired amount of AI-powered action, giving you an AP process that grows closer to exception-free accounts payable each day.

 When it comes to early payment solutions, three strategies are commonly utilized: